robrix/A-Swiftly-Tilting-Parser/A Swiftly Tilting Parser.md

 ^The bold ones (alternation, concatenation, repetition, and reduction) are “nonterminal”—defined in terms of other parsers.

+^Now we’ll jump into the code for a look at the terminal parsers in Objective-C.

 ---

 # **TERMINAL PARSERS in OBJC**